github/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-swift.rst

    from DataFlow::Node sourceNode, DataFlow::Node sinkNode
    where SqlInjectionFlow::flow(sourceNode, sinkNode)
-   select sinkNode, sourceNode, sinkNode, "This query depends on a $@.", sourceNode,
+   select sinkNode, "This query depends on a $@.", sourceNode, "user-provided value"
-     "user-provided value"

 Further reading
 ---------------